jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 > reduce the impact of any service disruption."

 > "As a cluster lifecycle administrator, I want to ensure that no material changes to my
-> cluster occurs during a known date range even if it falls within our
+> cluster occur during a known date range even if it falls within our
 > normal maintenance schedule due to an anticipated atypical usage (e.g. Black Friday)."

-> "As a cluster lifecycle administrator, I want to suspend additional material changes from
+> "As a cluster lifecycle administrator, I want to pause additional material changes from
 > taking place when it is no longer practical to monitor for service disruptions.
 For example,
-> if a worker-node update is proving to be problematic during a valid maintenance window, I would
+> if a worker-node update is proving to be problematic during a valid permissive window, I would
 > like to be able to pause that change manually so that the team will not have to work on the weekend."

 > "As a cluster lifecycle administrator, I need to stop all material changes on my cluster